beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 decidedly non-portable.
 (Hey---maybe you don't need portability, in which case this is nice and fast.)

-When packing integer types, we've already seen how the [ixtt[htons()]] `htons()`-class of functions can help keep things portable by transforming the numbers into [ix[byte ordering]] Network Byte Order, and how that's the Right Thing to do.
+When packing integer types, we've already seen how the [i[`htons()` function]] `htons()`-class of functions can help keep things portable by transforming the numbers into [i[Byte ordering]] Network Byte Order, and how that's the Right Thing to do.
 Unfortunately, there are no similar functions for `float` types.
 Is all hope lost?

 Fear not!
 (Were you afraid there for a second?
 No?
 Not even a little bit?)
 There is something we can do: we can pack (or "marshal", or